Jeremiah 9 – What to Take Glory In

-6. (25-26) A warning to those who reject the knowledge of the LORD.
+6. (25-26) A warning to those who reject the knowledge of the Lord.

-“Behold, the days are coming,” says the LORD, “that I will punish all who are circumcised with the uncircumcised— Egypt, Judah, Edom, the people of Ammon, Moab, and all who are in the farthest corners, who dwell in the wilderness.
+“Behold, the days are coming,” says the Lord, “that I will punish all who are circumcised with the uncircumcised— Egypt, Judah, Edom, the people of Ammon, Moab, and all who are in the farthest corners, who dwell in the wilderness.
 For all these nations are uncircumcised, and all the house of Israel are uncircumcised in the heart.”

 a.
 I will punish all who are circumcised with the uncircumcised: In the day of God’s judgment, the religious ritual of circumcision will not matter.
-God will judge on the basis of those who truly understand and know Him, as reflected in their life.
+God will judge on the basis of those who truly understand and know Him, as reflected in their lives.

 i.
 The phrase all who are in the farthest corners is translated differently by some.
 The ESV has, who cut the corners of their hair, and the NASB has who clip the hair on their temples.
 The two different senses come from slight variations in the text.

 ii.
 “Trimming the hair away from the temples (cf. Jeremiah 49:32) was forbidden in the Law (Leviticus 19:27), and the reference here may be to certain Arab tribes who did this to honour Bacchus (Herodotus iii.
 18).”
 (Harrison)